Converted introductory standard contracts: Rights and responsibilities

-If you moved into temporary accommodation on or after 1 December 2022 the information below does not apply to you.
-To find the correct information, please visit our Renting advice pages.
+If you moved into your home on or after 1 December 2022 the information below does not apply to you.
+To find the correct information, please visit our Renting section.

-What are the terms of my converted standard contract?
+What are the terms of my converted introductory standard contract?

 - Fundamental terms are always valid